The best dressed stars on the Met Gala red carpet

 Ashley Park

-Ashley Park chose a pink and black gown, which had feathers, a slit, and a pink train on it, by Atelier Prabal Gurung.
+Ashley Park chose a pink and black gown, that had feathers, a slit, and a pink train, by Prabal Gurung.
 She also wore a long silver necklace and earrings.

 Glenn Close